MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/New-CsOnlineApplicationInstance.md

 New-CsOnlineApplicationInstance -UserPrincipalName appinstance01@contoso.com -ApplicationId ce933385-9390-45d1-9512-c8d228074e07 -DisplayName "AppInstance01"
 ```

-This example creates a new application instance with UserPrincipalName "appinstance01@contoso.com", ApplicationId "4092daf3-a649-47f2-856e-e2902218cf9d", DisplayName "AppInstance01" for the tenant.
+This example creates a new application instance for an Auto Attendant with UserPrincipalName "appinstance01@contoso.com", ApplicationId "ce933385-9390-45d1-9512-c8d228074e07", DisplayName "AppInstance01" for the tenant.

 The application ID's that you need to use while creating the application instances are: